cl-fontana/abcd-docs/docs/source/waan.rst

 The functions may be different for each acquisition channel, allowing the coexistence of different detectors on the same digitizer.
 A waveform may also be discarded by the user functions, in order to eliminate unwanted/noise events.

+For some considerations on how the timestamp is calculated see :numref:`ch-timestamps`.

 Configuration
 -------------